 But episode two seemed different, somehow.
 It was basically an episode long battle between Vivy and Matsumoto against an anti-AI terrorist group, TOAK, which resulted in a skyscraper being demolished.
 The fact that for all the destruction no one gets killed, and the terrorists are remarkably well trained and equipped, were hard to buy.
 The cyber tactics Vivy and Matsumoto used sort of reminded me of Ghost in the Shell.
-But I got the impression that despite the lack of fatalities so far the series as a whole had taken on a somewhat more grim and violent tone than episode one had suggested would be the case, and I'm not sure I liked that.
+But I got the impression that despite the lack of fatalities so far the series as a whole had taken on a somewhat more grim and violent tone than episode one had suggested would be the case, and I was not sure I liked that.
 Maybe the problem is that the enemy now seems to be flesh-and-blood humans rather than renegade AIs.
 I wanted this show to be about Vivy's cleverness and optimism, rather than be a shoot-em-up sort of anime.
 Matsumoto wants to make the fewest possible changes to history, even if that means lives that Vivy could have saved are lost.
 Perhaps the first warning sign was when it became clear that Momoko, Vivy's only fan in episode one, would not be an ongoing character.
 I had figured that Vivy would be an unlikely hero--an AI and a singer who must undertake a James Bond sort of mission to prevent a cataclysm, either by herself or just with a little girl's help.
 The implication was that they would need to use cleverness rather than brute force.
 But once she had her 'combat program' installed Vivy was a pretty kickass fighter, not the underdog I was anticipating.

 Vivy thought she was finished with this business of altering history, but in an unusual touch in episode three Matsumoto returns 15 years later with another event that he needs her to prevent.
 We do have no less than a century to work with, after all.
 This time a space station for tourists is involved.
 Vivy suspects that things are more complicated than the simple scenario that Matsumoto presents, and she makes a new human friend (which sort of explains what happened to Momoko).
 The tendency of this show to jump back and forth between past and present is cool in some ways and confusing in others.
-In the end of this two-episode arc humans again dodge harm while only AIs get killed, which is kind of hard to believe.
+In the end of this two-episode arc humans again dodge harm while only AIs get killed, which, again, is kind of hard to believe.
 The whole premise is that massive harm to humanity must be prevented, but we are getting the feeling that it has already been decided that other than in episode one flesh-and-blood people getting killed or seriously injured is out of the question.
 Even TOAK terrorists tend to escape virtually scot-free.
 My interest had already fallen off a good deal on what had seemed such a neat show back at episode one.
 I guess it went off on a somewhat different direction than the one I had expected back then.